 Since everyone will be meeting online, there’s no sense in designing a bulletin intended for print.
 Use Faithlife’s free digital bulletin tool to create a bulletin that’s easy to access from your Faithlife group and in the Faithlife app, and you can also send out a direct link for those who aren’t in your group yet.
 Your digital bulletin can house connect cards, a link to give, announcements, live surveys, sermon notes, and more.
 You can access digital bulletins from the content section of your Faithlife group admin panel.

-6. Live stream the service
+6. Live stream your service

 If you don’t already have a way to live stream your service, you’ll want to get this set up and tested before your biggest services.
 With Faithlife Live Stream, you can set up your streaming service today and start streaming right away.
 It even includes live chat and a give button for those who are logged in and part of your group, and it’s a breeze to add to your Faithlife website.
 Your church members will be able to view the live stream online, from their mobile device, and on their TVs through Apple TV, Roku, Fire TV, and Chromecast (note: chat and giving only work through web browsers currently).

 No matter which streaming service you use, you will probably want to have a staff member or two dedicated to assisting viewers with any questions they may have via chat.
-If you’re live streaming your entire service, including the music, you’ll also want to make sure you’ve gotten all of your streaming licencing taken care of through CCLI, so you don’t get into any trouble for copyright violations.
+If you’re live streaming your entire service, including the music, you’ll also want to make sure you’ve gotten all of your streaming licensing taken care of through CCLI, so you don’t get into any trouble for copyright violations.

 Finally, make sure you are recording your sermon, so you can publish it later for those who want to review the message again or who missed it the first time.
 You can publish your sermon for free via Faithlife Sermons, and your church members can access that sermon on demand through your Faithlife group, your website, and the other streaming platforms mentioned above.
 Oh, and if you’re live streaming with Faithlife Live Stream, your sermon will automatically record and publish to your group’s video files.